valory-xyz/open-autonomy/docs/guides/publish_fetch_packages.md

 ## Publish and fetch services
 This section assumes that you have a newly created service in a workspace folder.
 It is out of the scope of this guide how to create services.
-You can review the [guide to create a service with an existing agent](./define_service.md), or the [guide to create a service from scratch](./create_service_from_scratch.md).
+You can review the [guide to create a service with an existing agent](./define_service.md), or the [guide to define a service](./define_service.md).
 Your service should be located in an service folder (i.e., a folder containing the file `service.yaml`).

 ### Publish a service on a registry